nocentino/ModernStoragePlatformsForSqlServer/README.md

 The concepts and skills taught in this workshop form the starting points for:

-- Technical professionals tasked with managed data and databases
+- Technical professionals tasked with managing data and databases
 - Data professionals tasked with complete or partial responsibility for database management and availability

 <br />